2012 National RV Trade Show news from CampLite, Northstar, Torklift, and Palomino. Plus the first Truck Camper Magazine Bowling Tournament.

 On the ten hour drive home from last year, Angela and I were quite concerned about what we had experienced during the final moments of Louisville 2011.
 As we walked the convention center to say our goodbyes, the truck camper manufacturers looked like those videos where the baby is trying desperately not to fall asleep.
 We had to break out a mirror twice just to see if a couple of sales reps were still alive.
 One had literally fallen asleep head first into a bowl of peanut M&Ms. When we woke him up he said, “No mom, there’s no school today”.
 It was that bad.

 Okay, that’s a slight exaggeration, but clearly we had to do something.
 After all, we’re not your typical ho-hum media organization.
 We’re Truck Camper Magazine!
 We can bring the fun and make this show a party, right?
 You bet your life we can.
 And that moment, on that drive home, we decided to hold the first ever Truck Camper Industry Bowling Tournament at Louisville 2012.

 That’s right ladies and gentlemen.
 Truck Camper Magazine not only covered all the truck camper news fit for electrons at Louisville, we got the entire truck camper industry bowling too.
 Set up those pins.
 Let’s bowl!

-CampLite by LivinLite
+CampLite by LivinLite at Louisville